AtheMathmo/AtheMathmo.github.io/_posts/2016-03-07-rusty-machine.md

 I will pick a particular problem that can be solved using machine learning and talk (briefly) through one solution.
 This isn't intended as a tutorial on this particular technique but will instead give some context on why machine learning is difficult.

 Afterwards I'll be describing briefly the work I've been doing on rusty-machine.
+Rusty-machine is a general purpose machine learning library implemented entirely in Rust.
+With this post I will illustrate with examples some of the strengths of rusty-machine.
+This is by no means a complete summary - though I intend to cover more completely how rusty-machine is put together in future posts.

-I'd love to get some feedback - both on this post and on the library.
+**I'd love to get some feedback - both on this post and on the library.**

-*Note: I'm planning on doing a write-up in a similar vein for those who are not so familiar with Rust.
-I'll also start to write about some particular features of rusty-machine in the future!*
+*Note: I'm planning on doing a write-up in a similar vein for those who are not so familiar with Rust.*

 ## Let's talk about a machine learning problem